department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/research/2024 VAMC CMS/ImageUploader/Research Plan for VA IIR.md

 **Recruitment**

 Recruitment will happen with VAMC editors and CAIA editors, connected through our VA lead, recruited by the IIR team.

 **Recruitment criteria**

-6-8 participants, minimum 4 VAMC editors, 2 CAIA editors

-Should recruit for 5 VAMC editors, 3 CAIA editors.
+6-9 participants, recruit for 6 VAMC editors, 3 CAIA editors

 **Primary criteria (must-haves)**

 - VAMC editor or CAIA editor
 - Has CMS account and editing permissions
-- Has created posts in [VA.gov](http://VA.gov) CMS
+- Has created posts in [VA.gov](http://va.gov/) CMS
-- Has uploaded an image to [VA.gov](http://VA.gov) before
+- Has uploaded an image to [VA.gov](http://va.gov/) before (need to identify which pages CAIA works on that include adding images.)

 **Prepare**